heysomya/billing-system/README.md

 #### Running the application:
+1. Open the project in intellij
-1. In terminal, Go to the required service
+2. In Integrated terminal, Go to the required service
-2. Execute "mvn spring-boot:run" and click enter
+3. Execute "mvn spring-boot:run" and click enter
-3. You will see tomcat running on the server port for that service.
+4. You will see tomcat running on the server port for that service.
     1. The service will be running in http://localhost:{port_number}/
-4. Run all the services so that frontend will be connected to backend in the specified ports
+5. Run all the services so that frontend will be connected to backend in the specified ports

 #### Run test file for unit testing:
 Command: mvn test